 Would you like more storage space?
 A different look for your room?
 Maybe just more space in your room?

 We have a few different options for your bed that may help achieve some of those goals.
 Loft kits and Raised beds provide more space under your bed for storage or furniture.
 Bunked beds provide more space in your room for whatever you might need.
-Clinking on the links within this paragraph will take you to that section of the page to find out more.
+Clicking on the links within this paragraph will take you to that section of the page to find out more.
 Click Here to find out some additional facts about on Campus Beds.

 How to reserve a loft kit.

-- The University has a significant, but limited number of loft kits that may be reserved for use over the school year.
+- The University has a significant, but limited number of loft kits that may be reserved for use during the school year.
 These loft kits are available on a first come, first served basis.